Creating a Custom Walk-in Closet

 - Check the box beside Copy and specify the Number of Copies you would like to make.

-- Check the box beside Move and specify the interval at which you would like the copies to be made in the Z Delta field.
+- Check the box beside Move and specify the interval at which you would like the copies to be made in the Z Delta field (or in the height direction.

 - Type a positive Z Delta value to make the copies above the original, or a negative value to make the copies below it.